YugabyteDB smart drivers for YSQL

 If you are using a smart driver, you can connect to any region and the load balancer acts as a discovery endpoint, allowing the application to use connections to nodes in all regions.

-YugabyteDB Managed clusters also support topology-aware load balancing.
+YugabyteDB Aeon clusters also support topology-aware load balancing.
 If the cluster has a preferred region, set the topology keys to a zone in that region for best performance.

 Deploying applications

-To take advantage of smart driver load balancing features when connecting to clusters in YugabyteDB Managed, applications using smart drivers must be deployed in a VPC that has been peered with the cluster VPC.
-For information on VPC peering in YugabyteDB Managed, refer to VPC network.
+To take advantage of smart driver load balancing features when connecting to clusters in YugabyteDB Aeon, applications using smart drivers must be deployed in a VPC that has been peered with the cluster VPC.
+For applications that access the cluster from outside the peered network or using private endpoints via a private link, set the load balance connection parameter to false; in this case, the cluster performs the load balancing.

-Applications that use smart drivers from outside the peered network fall back to the upstream driver behavior automatically.
+Applications that use smart drivers from outside the peered network with load balance on will try to connect to the inaccessible nodes before falling back to the upstream driver behavior.
 You may see a warning similar to the following:

 WARNING [com.yug.Driver] (agroal-11) Failed to apply load balance.
 Trying normal connection

-This indicates that the smart driver was unable to perform smart load balancing, and will fall back to the upstream behavior.
+This indicates that the smart driver was unable to perform smart load balancing.
+To avoid the added latency incurred, turn load balance off.

 SSL/TLS verify-full support

-YugabyteDB Managed requires TLS/SSL.
-Depending on the smart driver, using load balancing with a cluster in YugabyteDB Managed and SSL mode verify-full may require additional configuration.
+YugabyteDB Aeon requires TLS/SSL.
+Depending on the smart driver, using load balancing with a cluster in YugabyteDB Aeon and SSL mode verify-full may require additional configuration.
 The following table describes support for verify-full for YugabyteDB smart drivers.

 Smart Driver Support Notes